Jmullica522/ticTacToe/README.md

 #### Known bugs/missing Features

-1. Still need to fix the logic to check for a win going diagonally across the board
+1. A win counter that carries over refresh

-2. A win counter that carries over refresh
+2. Logic to check for a time

-3. Logic to check for a time
+3. Clicking on a selected square results in a turn change despite invalid move

 Contact me
 ---